Table of Contents

 How to Clean a Leather Sofa at Home?

-- Restoring Leather Sofa Shine: To restore the shine of your leather sofa – Take a muslin cloth and dip it in the solution formed by mixing equal parts of white vinegar and water.
-Clean the sofa surface with a light hand, and then use a dry towel to rub it down gently and absorb any residue.
+- Restoring Leather Sofa Shine: To restore your leather sofa's shine, use a muslin cloth and dip it into a solution made by mixing equal parts white vinegar and water.
+Clean the sofa surface with a light hand, then use a dry towel to gently rub it down and absorb any residue.
 Wipe it again with a muslin cloth for better results.

-- Dealing with Fungus and Mould: To deal with fungus and moulds – Take a muslin cloth and put some rubbing alcohol on it.
-Clean the sofa with this cloth to remove any mould and extra dirt particles.
+- Dealing with Fungus and Mold: To deal with fungus and mold, take a muslin cloth and put some rubbing alcohol on it.
+Clean the sofa with this cloth to remove any mold and extra dirt particles.
 It is advisable to do a spot test on the corner or inside of your couch.

 Maintenance Tips for Long-Lasting Sofas